MARKMIRUKA/TransX/TEX_BRANDING_UPDATE.md

-# TEX Branding Update - Complete Summary
+# TransX Branding Update - Complete Summary

 ## 🎯 Overview
-Successfully updated the entire project from "TransX" branding to "TEX" branding, including the new minimalist logo design.
+Successfully updated the project with new minimalist TEX logo while maintaining "TransX" as the company name throughout the application.

 ## 🔄 Changes Made

 ### 1. New Logo & Assets
 - ✅ Created `public/tex-logo.svg` - New minimalist TEX logo with:
-  - Stylized "TEX" text
+  - Stylized "TEX" text (used as favicon and logo)
   - Three horizontal bars for the "E" (hamburger menu style)
   - Dark gray background (#4A4A4A)
   - Subtle drop shadow effect